Discovering Influential Factors in Variational Autoencoders: Mutual Information as A Necessary Indicator

+\end{theorem} \begin{proof} Proof by Contradiction.
+Suppose those two function exist, and we will show that they will be inverse mapping of each other and $f$ is a homeomorphism mapping of $\R^H$ and $\R^P$.
+Here, $f$ is said to be a homeomorphism mapping if it satisfies the following three conditions: \begin{itemize} \item $f$ is a bijection, \item $f$ is continuous, \item the inverse function $f^{-1}$ is continuous. \end{itemize} Since $\R^H$ and $\R^P$ have different topology structures ($P\neq H$), the homeomorphism mapping will not exist.

-\end{theorem} Proof is listed in Appendix~\ref{pf:Information Conservation}.
-Suppose the oracle data, denoted by random variable $\xb$, is generated by $\yb$ (with $P$ independent unit Gaussian random variables) with a homeomorphism mapping $\xb=\phi(\yb)$.
-Factors $\zb$ (with $H$ independent unit Gaussian random variables) generates the $\xb$ with a homeomorphism mapping $\xb=\psi(\zb)$.
-It yields $\zb=\psi^{-1} \circ \phi (\yb)$ and $\yb=\phi^{-1}\circ \psi(\zb)$.
+It yields $g$ is the inverse function of $f$ and $f$ is bijection.
+Since both $f$ and $g$ are continuous, $f$ is a homeomorphism mapping between $\R^H$ and $\R^P$ and it leads to the contradiction. \end{proof} Suppose the oracle data, denoted by random variable $\Xb$, is generated by $\Yb$ (with $P$ independent unit Gaussian random variables) with a homeomorphism mapping $\Xb=\phi(\Yb)$.
+Factors $\Zb$ (with $H$ independent unit Gaussian random variables) generates the $\Xb$ with a homeomorphism mapping $\Xb=\psi(\Zb)$.
+It yields $\Zb=\psi^{-1} \circ \phi (\Yb)$ and $\Yb=\phi^{-1}\circ \psi(\Zb)$.
 Then according to the information conservation theorem, it must hold that $H=P$.

 For example, 10 Gaussian factors and 128 Gaussian factors can not generate each other.
-Analogically, if the data are generated by 10 intrinsic Gaussian factors, it intuitively would not be inferred to 128 Gaussian factors by VAE and some factors would be independent with data although we may pre-set in this way.
+Analogically, if the data are generated by 10 intrinsic Gaussian factors, it intuitively would not be inferred to 128 Gaussian factors by the VAE and some factors would be independent with data although we may pre-set in this way.